IlgssonBraga/rust-playground/rust-study-notes/src/introduction/install-rust-fedora34.md

 <img src="../assets/install-rust.png" />

-Will be installed the rustc, cargo, clippy, rust-docs, rust-std, rustfmt.
-Now, you can run:
+Rustc, cargo, clippy, rust-docs, rust-std and rustfmt will be installed.

+Now, to configure the current shell, you can run:

 ```bash
 source $HOME/.cargo/env
 ```

-to configure the current shell.

 To check the versions of rustc and cargo, run: